Curious about our center’s mindfulness and meditation classes? Let’s put your mind at ease before you even arrive.

-The Awakening Heart Community is made for people of all ages and all kinds of experience at all levels of practice.
+The Awakening Heart Community is made for people of all ages and of varying experience at all levels of practice.
 You don’t need to be a Buddhist to practice.
 You don’t need to be anything—just a real human being.
 Everyone can practice because everyone can breathe.
 If you are new, or this is your first time doing something like this, we welcome you and we will all benefit from your presence.
 Don’t worry, there are no rules to break and nothing to do wrong.
 There is nothing to do!
 You are lucky to have what we call a ‘beginners mind’ and many of us work hard to cultivate our beginner’s mind.

 For the time we are together, we will give ourselves the gift of presence to stop and take care of ourselves.
 This time is our chance to stop running, to stop ‘doing’, to clear our minds, and to dwell in the present moment.

-There is nothing to do, nowhere to go; it is our opportunity to put down our projects, our calendars, to let go of our worries, our fears, our deadlines, and just ‘be’.
+There is nothing to do, nowhere to go; it is our opportunity to put down our projects, and our calendars, to let go of our worries, our fears, our deadlines, and just ‘be’.
 Be with your mind, be with your body, be with your ancestors, be truly here.